Information for cancer patients during COVID-19

 Patients from across the whole of Sussex, Surrey and Kent who have been diagnosed with head and neck, breast and skin cancers can be referred by their consultant to our hospital for their surgery.
 As a specialist surgical centre we have introduced infection prevention and control measures to minimise the risk of COVID-19 to keep our patients and staff safe.

 We are asking all patients coming to us for surgery to self-isolate for 14 days before being admitted to Queen Victoria Hospital (QVH).
 This means you cannot leave the house under any circumstances other than an emergency or urgent medical treatment.
 This includes not attending any shops, doing any physical activity outside of your property boundary, and not meeting in person or having physical contact with anyone outside of your immediate household.
+A summary is below and you can find out more in the leaflet we have written by clicking here.

 - You will need to remain shielded within your household from anybody who is not following this strict self-isolation.